NFDI4Energy/EFZN_rdm/README.md

 ## Tools

     {{0-1}}
-Tools can help you
+Tools can help you to...

     {{0-1}}
--	to comply with data management requirements by providing guidance and templates for data management planning.
+-	comply with data management requirements by providing guidance and templates for data management planning.
 They facilitate data sharing and preservation.
--	to organize, analyze, and visualize your data in order to  make it easier to draw insights and conclusions from your research.
+-	to organize, analyze and visualize your data in order to  make it easier to draw insights and conclusions from your research.
 Many research projects generate large and complex datasets that can be difficult to manage without the right tools.
--	to facilitate collaboration by allowing multiple researchers to access and analyze data.
+-	facilitate collaboration by allowing multiple researchers to access and analyze data.
--	to ensure accuracy and reliability of your data by providing features such as data validation, version control and audit trails
+-	ensure accuracy and reliability of your data by providing features such as data validation, version control and audit trails.
--	to long-term preserve your data with backups, archives, and structured metadata.
+-	long-term preserve your data with backups, archives, and structured metadata.

     --{{1}}--
 The specific features and capabilities of research data management tools can vary widely depending on the tool and the intended use case.

     {{1-2}}
-In general there are 6 steps when choosing the right tool:
+In general, there are 6 steps when choosing the suitable tool:

     {{1-2}}
 1. Choose your tool
 2. Plan a data management strategy
 3. Set up the tool
-4. Input and manage your data
+4. Put in and manage your data
 5. Collaborate and share your data
 6. Preserve and archive your data